 </aside>

-<aside> <img src="https://i.pinimg.com/564x/ab/a4/43/aba4438bd58def4c7976426d2b015fdc.jpg" alt="https://i.pinimg.com/564x/ab/a4/43/aba4438bd58def4c7976426d2b015fdc.jpg" width="40px" /> **my work is rooted in cross-disciplinary strategies aimed at amplifying the voices and narratives of justice-involved girls, sexual minorities and other marginalised communities whose stories are often overlooked/misrepresented. i believe that by weaving together insights from disciplines, i can create a more layered interpretation of the challenges these groups face and, more importantly, provide platforms that empower them to share their experiences authentically.
+<aside> <img src="https://i.pinimg.com/564x/ab/a4/43/aba4438bd58def4c7976426d2b015fdc.jpg" alt="https://i.pinimg.com/564x/ab/a4/43/aba4438bd58def4c7976426d2b015fdc.jpg" width="40px" /> **my work is rooted in cross-disciplinary strategies aimed at amplifying the voices and narratives of justice-involved girls, sexual minorities and other marginalised communities whose stories are often overlooked and misrepresented. i believe that by bringing together insights from disciplines, i can create a fuller reading of the challenges these groups face and more importantly, provide platforms that empower them to share their experiences authentically.

-central to my research are the perspectives of mnemohistory, monster culture and hauntology: frameworks that go into how the spectres of the past continue to shape present realities. mnemohistory for instance examines how collective memories are constructed and transmitted, often distorting or silencing certain voices. meanwhile, monster culture challenges the binaries of normalcy and deviance, encouraging one to consider how societal fears manifest in the treatment of marginalised groups. hauntology, with its focus on the unresolved echoes of the past, provides a lens for examining how historical injustices continue to haunt contemporary social and cultural landscapes.**
+central to my research are the perspectives of mnemohistory, monster culture and hauntology: frameworks that go into how the spectres of the past continue to shape present realities. mnemohistory for instance explores how collective memories are constructed and transmitted, often distorting/silencing certain voices. meanwhile, monster culture challenges the binaries of normalcy and deviance and encourages one to consider how societal fears manifest in the treatment of marginalised groups. hauntology, with its focus on the unresolved echoes of the past, provides a lens for looking into how historical injustices continue to haunt contemporary social and cultural landscapes.**

 </aside>